(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Weakness

 Colon polyps can grow back.
 Research indicates that as many as 60 percent of polyps may grow back within three years.
-Also, about 30 percent of patients who've had polyps removed will develop new ones.
+Also, about 30 percent of patients who've had polyps removed develop new ones.
 This is why it is important to talk to the care team about follow-up screening within five years after the polyps are removed.

 What happens if a colon polyp is cancerous?